MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 It alo enforces that the `define_` functions always come first, then `on_` functions, and finally the user's own helper functions.

-# Case sensitive
+# Case-sensitive

-All resource paths should match case sensitively, meaning that if `foo.png` is sitting in the mod, `.sprite_path = Foo.png` would cause our compiler to throw an error.
+All resource paths should match case-sensitively, meaning that if `foo.png` is sitting in the mod, `.sprite_path = Foo.png` would cause our compiler to throw an error.

 This is achieved by the game developer by looping over every path part, and checking whether a directory/file with the exact same name is present in the path part.